antitux/fluentd-boshrelease/README.md

 This is used to install fluentd for log collection and transport.

-### fluentd-server
+### fluentd-aggregator
 Deploys a primary server which will forward data to either logstash or directly to elasticsearch.
 Used in conjunction with `fluentd-plugins`

-### fluentd-transporter
+### fluentd-forwarder
-In a runtime config, will job will transfer all logs to the defined `fluentd-server` cluster.
+In a runtime config, will job will transfer all logs to the defined `fluentd-aggregator` cluster.

 ### fluentd-plugins
-Installs plugins for either `fluentd-server` or `fluentd-transporter`.
+Installs plugins for either `fluentd-aggregator` or `fluentd-forwarder`.

 ## Usage